top of page

 What exactly are “Sjogren’s antibodies”?

-SSA (anti-Ro) and SSB (anti-La) are also known as Sjogren’s antibodies.
-This is inaccurate because SSA and SSB are also seen in other autoimmune rheumatic diseases, especially SLE.
+SSA (anti-Ro) and SSB (anti-La) are known as Sjogren’s antibodies.
+This terminology is inaccurate because SSA and SSB are also seen in other autoimmune rheumatic diseases, especially SLE.

 Among Sjogren's researchers and experts, the term “seropositive” usually refers to patients who are positive for SSA.
-Some researchers and rheumatologists may include ANA, SSB, or RF along with SS-A in their definition of seropositivity.
-Many primary care providers equate seropositive with positive RF. inconsistent terminology This can be very confusing!
+Some researchers and rheumatologists may include ANA, SSB, or RF along with SSA in their definition of seropositivity.
+Many primary care providers equate seropositive with positive RF.
+Inconsistent terminology can be very confusing.

 SSA,ANA